-The residences on the rural properties within the Study Area have on-site waste water systems.
-The systems are located near the houses and, therefore, are expected to experience similar mine subsidence movements as the houses which are provided in Table D.03, in Appendix D. If the proposed longwalls were slightly shifted, rotated, the lengths slightly modified, or the mining sequence reversed, the individual waste water systems would be predicted to experience greater or lesser movements depending on their locations relative to the longwalls, but the overall levels of predicted movement for these structures within the Study Area would not be expected to change significantly.
+The residences on the private properties within the Study Area have on-site waste water systems.
+The systems are located near the houses and, therefore, are expected to experience similar mine subsidence movements as the houses which are provided in Table D.03, in Appendix D. The predicted subsidence parameters for the houses and hence the on-site waste water systems, based on the Extraction Play Layout, are the same or less than those predicted based on the Previous Layout.